arifmanzoor11/easy-subscription-plan/README.md

 # Easy Subscription Plan

+Version: 1.1.7
+* Fix the bugs in json response while purchasing the Plan.
+* Add functionalty to admin panel and frontend for Redirect After purchasing Plan.
+* fix the bug when user is not logged in dont allow to click on plans
+* Multiple Bugs fix

 Version: 1.1.6
 * Fix the bugs in json response.
 * Fix the designs issue like button style, model designs.